surfing philippinesiStock.com / tropicalpixsingapore

-Surfing Philippines is slowly but surely making waves, with the likes of Siargao and its hollow Cloud 9 leading the way.
-There’s plenty more than that, too, though…
+Surfing Philippines can be pretty darn good, with the likes of Siargao and its hollow Cloud 9 leading the way.
+There’s plenty more than that, too, even on the big island of Luzon within reach of the sprawling capital of Manila.

 An introduction to surfing Philippines